florian-huber/pickydict/README.md

 ```

 It is also possible to add a dictionary with regex expression to replace parts of
 key strings.
 This is done using the `key_regex_replacements` attribute.
+In the following example the dictionary will replace all spaces in keys with underscores.

 Example: